vantage6/vantage6-workshop/episodes/chap7_algo_dev.md

 Inspect your personalized boilerplate code.
 What does it contain?
 Multiple answers are possible.

-A. Templates of your algorithm functions
+- A: Templates of your algorithm functions
-B. Arguments of your algorithm functions
+- B: Arguments of your algorithm functions
-C. Scripts to test your algorithm functions
+- C: Scripts to test your algorithm functions
-D. Checklist of what to do to complete your algorithm
+- D: Checklist of what to do to complete your algorithm
-E. A JSON file that helps to include the algorithm in an algorithm store
+- E: A JSON file that helps to include the algorithm in an algorithm store

 :::::::::::::::::::::::: solution